Patrick Halpen: Life

 Halpen worked in Dublin, and was principally engaged in engraving frontispieces and vignettes for booksellers there.
-He executed John Rocque's Survey of Dublin in Parishes, 1757, the geometrical elevation of the parliament house, 1767, and also engraved a portrait of Dr. Charles Lucas, after Thomas Hickey.
-He resided in Blackamoor Yard, and was for some years the only native line-engraver in Dublin.
+He executed John Rocque's Survey of Dublin in Parishes, 1757 reducing it size to one sheet, and then to a smaller "pocket plan".
+Other works include the geometrical elevation of the parliament house, 1767 after Bernard Scalé, and also engraved a portrait of Dr. Charles Lucas, after Thomas Hickey published under subscription.
+The first Irish edition of Robert Burns' "Poems" published by James Magee in Belfast, carried a portrait of Burns by Halpen as its frontispiece.